innovate-lab/sample-controller/README.md

 # sample-controller
-This repository implements a simple controller for watching Foo resources as defined with a CustomResourceDefinition (CRD).
+This repository wrapped by cobra and  implements a simple controller for watching Foo resources as defined with a CustomResourceDefinition (CRD).

 Note: go-get or vendor this package as k8s.io/sample-controller.